James Ruse Agricultural High School: History

-Hoskin soon became synonymous with the school, as he served as headmaster until his retirement at age of 65 in 1978.
+Hoskin soon became synonymous with the school, as he served as headmaster until his retirement aged 65 in 1978.
 During this time, the school became established as one of the few public schools that were selective; initially because of its agricultural speciality, then for its reputation as a quality school.
 For his efforts, Hoskin was awarded the Queen's Silver Jubilee Medal in 1977 and the Order of Australia for Services to Education in 1990.

 The first group of students to complete the full five years of secondary education at the new high school sat for the Leaving Certificate in 1961.
-Most of these boys were part of the initial enrolment of 1st Year pupils at the Felton Rd. site, in 1957.
+Most of these boys were part of the initial enrolment of 1st Year pupils at the Felton Rd. site, in 1957, Harry Fox Wilson was among them.
 James Ruse AHS was originally a boys only school, but gradually became co-educational after an initial intake of 24 female students into Year 11 in 1977.

 Since the mid-1990s, James Ruse has undergone an extensive building works program funded by both parents of students and the State and Federal Governments.
 1997 saw the completion of Stage 1 of this program (encompassing a new Library block and English classrooms which replaced the old Anderson building, a new block containing Art and HSIE classrooms, the integration of the existing Powe block and the former library into a science block, and the installation of an elevator in the Perrau block to improve wheelchair accessibility).

 In 2000, Stage 2 of the program began with the first building (a 180-seat lecture theatre) completed in early 2001.
 The Schofield block became part of the program in 2002 after the building was damaged by fires.
 During the next two years the old Technology Block and the Francis block were demolished due to a white ant infestation, with both blocks being rebuilt and refurnished in 2004.
 The final stage of the works were underway at the time of the departure of Principal Michael Quinlan, who retired in 2006 after having been Principal since 1992.
 These developments (including a new music block) continued with the guidance of the new principal, Larissa Treskin.